Arctic Security Conference 2026

 Format: One day with panels structured around keynotes and conversation.
 250 NOK entry.
 Coffee and light lunch included.
 Approx. 300 seats in the venue + live/recorded streaming

-Support: The conference takes place under the framework of the Norwegian Centre for Geopolitics, with financial support from various projects under the Norwegian Research Council, the partners, and the Norwegian Ministry of Defence.
+Support: The conference takes place under the framework of the Norwegian Centre for Geopolitics, with financial support from partners, various projects under the Norwegian Research Council, the partners, and the Norwegian Ministry of Defence.
 All responsibility lies with the Fridtjof Nansen Institute.

 Primary contact points: